Linkage (policy): Origin and setting

 Linkage policy became significant during the time of détente during the Cold War.
 This meant a relaxing of tensions, mainly between the East and the West.
 By 1971, the newly established Soviet leader Leonid Brezhnev was ready to accept US ideas about relaxing tensions.
 This was for a number of reasons.
-The Soviet Union had issues with the Czechoslovakian Communist party in 1968 when their leader, Alexander Dubček, created reforms encouraging free speech and democracy.
+The Soviet Union had issues with the Czechoslovak Communist party in 1968 when their leader, Alexander Dubček, created reforms encouraging free speech and democracy.
 This began a wave of demonstrations that promoted liberalisation, called the Prague Spring.
 On August 20, the USSR invaded Czechoslovakia to undo the reforms taking place.
 This created the Brezhnev Doctrine, which gave the Soviet Union its own right to intervene against counterrevolutionary behaviour.
 Fearing that this might apply to them, China provoked and engaged in conflict with the Soviets.
 Such conflicts forced the Soviets to scale back aggressiveness and "repair [their] image in the wake of the Prague Spring."
 The fear of having poor relations with both the US and China was an incentive for the Soviets to seek détente.
 Other incentives included the need for agricultural imports and access to better Western technology.

 The US and Soviet Union saw détente differently.
 The US saw détente as an encouragement of changes in Soviet Union domestic and foreign policy.
 The Soviets saw détente as influencing only foreign policy, not domestic issues.
 What they did have in common was a shared interest in avoiding a nuclear war.
 They were also in agreement that east–west competition would continue during this period of relaxed tensions.
 The problem arose when there was a lack of clarity in terms of how détente would affect Third World involvement.
 The US mainly had issues with Soviet foreign policy in these areas.
 Henry Kissinger (US Secretary of State at the time) believed there were areas of congruent interests which would help to regulate competition between the US and the Soviet Union.